Meteor-Community-Packages/meteor-typescript/README.md

 # meteor remove typescript # (if needed)
 # meteor add refapp:meteor-typescript
 ```

+## Cached files
+To get advantage of cached files on a build server, ensure that you save and restore the content of the .meteor/local/plugin-cache directory between builds.

 ## How to test using the provided test application (requires a system with proper symlink support)